NOVA Secure File-Sharing

 Why Use NOVA?

-• Privacy-First: Encrypt files with group keys, ensuring only authorized users or AI agents access data, critical for AI data pipelines where tampering could bias models.
+• Privacy-First: Encrypt files with group keys managed off-chain in TEEs, ensuring only authorized users or AI agents access dataβ€”keys never exposed on-chain.

 • Decentralized: Store files on IPFS, log metadata on NEAR’s immutable ledger, and manage access via smart contracts.
 No central servers.